Austin becomes the first Texas metropolis to experiment with ‘assured revenue’

 Ad

-Clarification, Could 6, 2022: This story has been up to date to reflect that Austin is the primary Texas metropolis to use native tax dollars for a “assured income” program, and that different Texas cities have experimented with related applications utilizing other varieties of funding.
+Clarification, May 6, 2022: This story has been updated to reflect that Austin is the primary Texas city to use native tax dollars for a “guaranteed income” program, and that different Texas cities have experimented with comparable packages utilizing different varieties of funding.

 Quelle: www.click2houston.com